Accepted, Journal of Financial Economics | Link SSRN

 Presentations: WFA 2023, EEA 2022, CICF 2022, FMA New Ideas Session 2021

-This paper studies how corporate philanthropy affects employee retention among high-skilled employees, focusing on the turnover of inventors.
-In a difference-in-differences-IV setting, we use large natural disasters as shocks to demand for disaster relief to identify exogenous variation in corporate charitable giving.
-We show that corporate philanthropy significantly reduces inventor turnover with a contributions-to-turnover sensitivity of -0.5.
-The effect is distinct from other CSR activities and more pronounced for firms with ex-ante weaker employee relations and inventors with greater outside options and stronger pro-social preferences.
-Our findings indicate that an alignment in values between employees and firms can increase employee commitment.
+We study how corporate philanthropy affects employee retention and productivity, using comprehensive resume data from a popular professional networking website.
+Using large natural disasters as shocks to the demand for disaster relief to identify exogenous variation in corporate charitable giving, we show that corporate philanthropy significantly reduces employee turnover by 5.9% to 7.8%.
+The effect is distinct from other CSR activities, and more pronounced for employees with volunteering experience and for female and younger employees, even within the same firm and year.
+Our findings indicate that an alignment in values between workers and firms can increase employee commitment.

 with Laura Lindsey and Seth Pruitt.